 Registry Style provides a read-only view of data without modifying master data and is a useful way to remove duplications and gain consistent access to your master data.

 It offers low-cost, rapid data integration with the benefit of minimal intrusion into your application systems.

 Next, let’s look at the Consolidation style.
 With a Consolidation style, the master data is generally consolidated from multiple sources in the hub to create a single version of truth, otherwise known as the golden record.

 A golden record is stored in the central hub and used for reporting and reference.
 However, any updates made to the master data are then applied to the original sources.

 The Benefits of a Consolidation style Implementation

-With a Consolidation style, you can pull master data from a number of existing systems and channel it into a single managed MDM hub.
+With a Consolidation style, you can pull master data from a number of existing systems and channel it into a single managed Master Data Management hub.
 This data can then be cleansed, matched and integrated to offer a complete single record for one or more master data domains.

 Consolidated hubs are inexpensive and quick to set up, providing a fast and efficient way to facilitate enterprise-wide reporting.
 This style is mainly used for analysis, giving you a trusted source of data for reporting and analytics.

 Are you considering investing in master data management?Calculate Now